openfaas/openfaas.github.io/_posts/2019-04-17-kafka-connector.md

 In this post I will show you how you can build subscriptions between your OpenFaaS functions and your Apache Kafka topics.
 I'll be using Kubernetes to show you around, but the connector-sdk works with any OpenFaaS provider.

 OpenFaaS is solving real problems for our [end-user community](https://docs.openfaas.com/#users-of-openfaas), many of whom are now relying on the project to in production and for core services.
-The [kafka-connector](https://github.com/openfaas-incubator/kafka-connector) was created to help those users integrate their existing systems with their functions.
+The OpenFaaS PRO kafka-connector was created to help commercial users integrate functions into their existing systems.

 OpenFaaS functions and microservices are accessible over HTTP endpoints via the Gateway service, but let's explore how other events can be used to trigger our functions.

+This tutorial describes the Kafka connector which is part of the OpenFaaS PRO bundle.
+[Find out more](https://openfaas.com/support/)

 ## Apache Kafka